Unlawfully Carrying a Weapon Defense Attorney

 Texas Resources for Firearms and Weapon Offenses

 National Rifle Association (NRA) – The NRA is a nonprofit organization that advocates for individuals’ rights to carry and own firearms.
 The NRA was founded in 1871 and has been an active political force in Texas and across the United States in strengthening one’s rights to own a firearm.
 The NRA plays an active role in education and training for those interested in possessing or owning a firearm.

 Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) — The ATF is a law enforcement agency under the umbrella of the United States Department of Justice.
 The goal of the organization is to be a watchdog against criminal organizations and the illegal trafficking and use of firearms, explosives, and terrorism.
 The agency does provide training and research in the area of firearms and explosives.
 The ATF also investigates and targets those involved in the traffic of illicit alcohol and contraband tobacco trade.

 If you were arrested in the DFW area for any kind of alleged firearms or weapons crime, it will be in your best interest to immediately retain legal counsel.
-Townsend, Gebhardt, and Eppes PLLC, can fight to possibly get your criminal charges reduced or dismissed.
+Gebhardt and Eppes, PLLC, can fight to possibly get your criminal charges reduced or dismissed.

-Fort Worth criminal defense attorneys Andrea Townsend, Steve Gebhardt, and Brian Eppes aggressively defend individuals in Cleburne, Fort Worth, Weatherford, Arlington, and several other surrounding areas of Tarrant County, Parker County, and Johnson County.
+Fort Worth criminal defense attorneys Steve Gebhardt and Brian Eppes aggressively defend individuals in Cleburne, Fort Worth, Weatherford, Arlington, and several other surrounding areas of Tarrant County, Parker County, and Johnson County.
 They can review your case and help you understand all of your legal options when you call 817-502-3600 or complete an online form to schedule a free, confidential consultation.